vinaymhubli/Frugal/README.md

 # Frugal💸💳💹
 Users can manage their expenditures by calculating their debit and credit history with the implementation of the dart hive database along with the graph which explains the experience on a particular day
 # Technical Outline 📕
+❶ Google signup/signin\
+❷ profile viewer\
+❸ Credit amount\
+❹ Debit amount summary\
+❺ plots the graph which explains the expenditure on a particular day ❻ CRUD operation
+❼ logout
 # Vedio Preview
 https://user-images.githubusercontent.com/112925756/189882066-84e02252-eb3a-489d-9f4d-31983e14cf17.mp4
 # Screenshot